bubdm/Xpandables.Net/README.md

         // AddXHttpRestClientHandler(httpClient) will add the IHttpRestClientHandler
         // implementation using the HttpClient with your configuration.
-        // if you get errors with System.Text.Json, you can use the Newtonsoft version
+        // if you get errors with System.Text.Json, you can use IHttpRestClientHandler.SerializerOptions
-        // by calling the AddXHttpRestCientNewtonsoftHandler(...)
+        // property to globally set the serializer options or use extension methods.

         // custom code

         await builder.Build().RunAsync();